Nianyi-GSND-Projects/GSND-5110-GP3/Concept Doc/Concept Doc.typ

 As mentioned in @par:experience-door-knobs, a creaking sound would be made when the player interacts with a door knob, so that they know that they've just successfully interacted with it.

 = MDA Analysis

+#{
+	set align(center);
+	set text(size: 0.8em);
+	show table.cell.where(y: 0): set text(weight: "bold", size: 1.25em);
+	table(
+		columns: (12em, 1.5fr, 1fr),
+		align: left,
+		stroke: none,
+		table.hline(stroke: 1pt),
+		table.header([Aesthetics], [Dynamics], [Mechanics]),
+		table.hline(stroke: 0.5pt),

+		[Being stuck in a weird time loop.],
+		[The never-ending repeating class dismissal, and the time-reset when failed to reach the classroom on time.], [The core game loop.],

+		[The unpleasant, spooky liminal vibe.],
+		[The player just views and listens.],
+		[The visual and acoustic designs.],

+		[The feeling of being played or watched.],
+		[The scene changes in each cycle, as if something is controlling the time loop.], [The level progression.],

+		[Exploration],
+		[The player needs to explore and traverse the scene to pass the levels.], [The levels are passed by arriving the correct classrooms.],

+		[Discovery],
+		[The players could pass a level by figuring out its pattern.], [Each level features a special puzzle design.],

+		[Surprising],
+		[Noticing that something is changed in the scene.], [Levels could add/remove/modify scene objects.],

+		[Complement and achievement],
+		[The game has a clear ending to tell the player that they've completed the game.], [The ending animation and UI.],

+		table.hline(stroke: 1pt),
+	);
+}

 = Appendix